cwchoi94/HDRegMfd/README.md

 # HDRegMfd

-The goal of is to develop high-dimensional linear regression tools for Hilbert manifold-valued data.
+The goal of this package is to develop high-dimensional regression tools for Hilbert manifold-valued data.
 This package has been implemented for Euclidean, simplex, sphere, SPD matrices with log-Euclidean and affine-invariant metric, functional, BayesHilbert, and Wasserstein space-valued data.